 The remains of the old City Wall can be found in different areas of Rostok's old town.
 The traditional medieval fortification structure used to protect the rich Hanseatic city from the invasions.

-Kröpeliner Straße is Rostok's main pedestrial street, that begins at the historical Market square and runs eastto the 14th-century Kröpeliner Tor, a former town gate.
-All Rostok's important buildings can be found around this street, including the University and Town Hall.
-The buildings of the street are colorful and feature the different styles, like baroque, gothics, neo classical and other.
+Kröpeliner Straße is Rostok's main pedestrian street that begins at the historic Market square and runs east to the 14th-century Kröpeliner Tor, a former town gate.
+All Rostok's essential buildings can be found around this street, including the University and Town Hall.
+The structures of the street are colorful and feature different styles, like baroque, gothic, neo-classical, and others.
 The funny fountain called Zest for life (Brunnen der Lebensfreude) can be found in the middle of the street, in front of the University building.

-Rostok town hall was originally built in the 13th century in Brick Gothic style, but extensively transformed in the 18th century, with the addition of a Baroque façade and a banqueting hall.
-It's one of the town's main attrections, reminding of town's "golden" Hanseatic age.
+Rostok town hall was originally built in the 13th century in Brick Gothic style but extensively transformed in the 18th century, with the addition of a Baroque façade and a banqueting hall.
+It's one of the town's main attractions, reminding of the town's "golden" Hanseatic age.

 Founded in 1419, it is the third-oldest university in Germany.
-It is the oldest and largest university in continental northern Europe and the Baltic Sea area, and 8th oldest in Central Europe.
+It is the oldest and largest university in continental northern Europe and the Baltic Sea area and 8th oldest in Central Europe.
 Throughout the 15th century, the University of Rostock had about 400 to 500 students each year, a large number at that time.
-Rostock was among the largest universities in Germany at the time and many of its students also came from the Low Countries, Scandinavia or other states bordering the Baltic Sea.
-Currently with 10 faculties and students from 99 different countries Rostok University is a famous school which raised numeros Nobel prize winners.
+Rostock was among the largest universities in Germany at the time, and many of its students also came from the Low Countries, Scandinavia, or other states bordering the Baltic Sea.
+Currently, with ten faculties and students from 99 different countries, Rostok University is a famous school that raised numerous Nobel prize winners.

-Walking tour of Rostock old town including town hall, boulevard, university, town wall & gates, monastery, merchant’s homes
+Walking tour of Rostock old town including town hall, boulevard, university, town wall & gates, monastery, merchant’s houses